Categorical Quantum Mechanics: 2021-2022

 - Bicategories and their graphical calculus

 To complement the theoretical side of the course, we will also learn about the proof assistant homotopy.io, which makes it easy to build and manipulate composite terms in free ∞-categories, and use it to formalize some of the results of the course.
 The lectures for this course are recorded, and the recordings will be released at the end of term.

-The notes and slides for the entire course can be downloaded here.
+The notes and slides for the entire course will be available for download after login.